-b Only at times designated by the Meeting Chair and Subgroup Chairs.
+^b Only at times designated by the Meeting Chair and Subgroup Chairs.

-c When needed or requested by the Meeting Chair and Subgroup Chairs.
+^c When needed or requested by the Meeting Chair and Subgroup Chairs.

-d Only for clarifying or interpreting the Preamble.
+^d Only for clarifying or interpreting the Preamble.

-searching the literature and performing title and abstract screening, organizing conference calls to coordinate the development of pre-meeting drafts and discuss cross-cutting issues, and reviewing drafts before and during the meeting.
+drafts and discuss cross-cutting issues, and reviewing drafts before and during the meeting.
 Members of the IARC Secretariat serve as meeting rapporteurs, assist the Meeting Chair and Subgroup Chairs in facilitating all discussions, and may draft text or tables when designated by the Meeting Chair and Subgroup Chairs.
 Their participation in the evaluations is restricted to the role of clarifying or interpreting the Preamble.